Emergency Medical Technician (EMT) Course

 Participants must have a valid American Heart Association, Health Care Provider or American Red Cross Professional Level Cardio-Pulmonary Resuscitation (CPR) card prior to taking the course, or register for our CPR course during the first night of the EMT course.

-Tuition and fees for fall 2016 are $1379 for in-state students.
+For current tuition and fees see Tuition & Fees.
 Students are responsible for paying for all supplies, equipment and/or uniforms, as well as state and national examination fees.

 How to Register